amazon-connect/amazon-connect-salesforce-cti/docs/lightning/02-installation/02-guided-setup.md

 ### Add users to a Permission Set

 All users must be assigned the required permission set to access Salesforce metadata.
-The Amazon Connect CTI Adapter includes two Permission Sets, one for agents and one for managers, that grant users the appropriate access for their role.
+The Amazon Connect CTI Adapter includes Permission Sets-- one for agents, one for managers, one for administrators, and a few for specific features, that grant users the appropriate access for their role.
 More information on assigning user permissions can be found in the [Salesforce help documentation](https://help.salesforce.com/articleView?id=perm_sets_mass_assign.htm&type=5).